Blog / Framework & Concepts

 • Account takeover leading to fraud

 These are fundamentally different threats requiring different teams, different controls, and different response strategies.
 Yet most organizations treat them identically under the vague umbrella of "cyber crime."
-The TLCTC framework brings precision to this chaos by recognizing that Social Engineering (#9) operates in two distinct modes.
+The TLCTC framework brings precision by keeping #9 Social Engineering as a single cause-side cluster while letting the TLCTC+ extension capture the consequence-side difference between cases that compromise an IT system and cases that don't.

 Click to Enlarge